Karen Hearn

 Karen Hearn FSA is a British art historian and curator.
 She has Master's degrees from the University of Cambridge and the University of London.
 She is an Honorary Professor in the Department of English Language and Literature at the University College London.
-From 1992 to 2012 Hearn was the Curator of 16th & 17th Century British Art at the Tate where she curated major exhibitions on Tudor and Jacobean paintings, Anthony van Dyck, and Rubens.
+From 1992 to 2012 Hearn was the curator of sixteenth and seventeenth century British art at the Tate where she curated major exhibitions on Tudor and Jacobean paintings, Anthony van Dyck, and Rubens.
 She was co-curator of Royalist Refugees at The Rubenshuis in Antwerp.
-She has also curated recent exhibitions at The National Portrait Gallery in London, The Harley Gallery, and The Foundling Museum.
+She has also curated exhibitions at the National Portrait Gallery, London, The Harley Gallery, and the Foundling Museum.
 She was elected as a Fellow of the Society of Antiquaries of London on 1 January 2005.

 She researches, writes, teaches, lectures and broadcasts on art produced in Britain between about 1500 and about 1710, and in particular on the numerous Netherlandish-British artistic and cross-cultural links of that period.
-One long-standing focus is the life and work of the 17th-century portrait-painter Cornelius Johnson [Cornelis Jonson van Ceulen]; she is currently working on a full-scale Johnson monograph.

 Hearn also writes on the British career of Anthony van Dyck.
-In 2009 she curated the major Tate Britain exhibition ‘Van Dyck & Britain’, and has subsequently published a key essay on his London studio/workshop (2018).
+In 2009 she curated the Tate Britain exhibition ‘Van Dyck & Britain’, and has subsequently published an essay on his London studio/workshop (2018).

 For many years she has taught at university level on the centrality of migrant artists to 16th- and 17th-century (Tudor and Stuart period) British art.